 So another useful tip could be to eat your meals based on the new time zone as soon as possible, even if it feels strange at first.

-I compared five different online calculators with the advice for two of the trips described by the Rush University researchers.
+That said, I compared five online calculators with the advice for two of the trips described by the Rush University researchers.

-Their advice for these two trips is based on very accurate calculations, so they are good points to compare the calculators with.
+Their advice is based on very accurate calculations, so they are good baselines to compare the calculators with.

-Here are the best three of the five calculators I tested:
+Here are the best three I looked at:

 I found Jetlag Rooster to be the most accurate overall.
 It’s easy to use, and it allows you to select when you want to start the adjustment – before, during the flight, or on arrival.